crypto-org-chain/cronos-docs/for-node-hosts/running-nodes/cronos-mainnet.md

 ***

-## Cronos mainnet explorer: CronoScan
+## Cronos Mainnet Beta explorer: Cronoscan

 * You can lookup data within the `cronosmainnet_25-1` network by the [explorer](https://cronoscan.com/);